Cookie preferences

 Why did you create this innovation?

-Kadam works towards improving the quality of life of children by providing a platform on the foundation of engaging pedagogy, targeted curriculum and teaching practices.
+The Kadam program works towards improving the quality of life of children by providing a platform on the foundation of engaging pedagogy, targeted curriculum and teaching practices.
 The focus is on children who are out-of-school and need to be brought into mainstream education system, and also, on those who are in the schools and need to enhance their foundational learning to meet age appropriateness.

 What does your innovation look like in practice?